Ormael13/CoCX/classes/classes/BodyParts/BodyMaterial.md

 - chitin
 - hair - for unification
 - feathers
-- (?) horns/claws - has its own tone but never used in-game
+- (?) horns/claws - has its own tone but never used in-game. could use chitin?
 - (?) bark/leaves/plant matter

 ### Body material properties